SadyhaMiren/raisinghumanityschild/meditations/*on-possession-and-objectification.md

 difference is corrected
 bodies are trained
 to feel guilt
-for wanting autonomy
+for wanting autonomy.
 minds are trained
 to confuse attachment
-with entitlement
+with entitlement.

 this logic does not stop